Skip to content

 Think of poor posture as a slow, steady pressure on your body’s most important communication network.
 At first, you might not notice the effects.
 But over months and years, this constant strain can lead to significant changes in how your nervous system functions, impacting everything from your mood to your mobility.
 The effects aren't just temporary aches; they can become chronic issues that disrupt your daily life.
 Let's look at what happens when postural problems are left unaddressed.

-From Nerve Compression to Long-Term Neuropathy
+When Nerve Compression Becomes Long-Term Damage

 When your spine is out of alignment, it can put consistent pressure on the delicate nerves that branch out to the rest of your body.
 This compression interferes with the signals traveling between your brain and your limbs, organs, and muscles.
 Over time, what starts as minor interference can lead to lasting nerve damage, a condition known as neuropathy.
 You might begin to experience persistent tingling in your hands or feet, numbness that doesn’t go away, or unexplained muscle weakness.
 These are signs that the nerves are struggling to function correctly, and it’s a clear signal from your body that the root cause needs to be addressed.